takushim/tanitracer/README.md

 ### Installation

 Download the zip file from my [GitHub repository](https://github.com/takushim/tanitracer) and place all the files in an appropriate folder, for example, `C:\Users\[username]\tanitracer`.
-It is recommended to add the installed folder to PATH environment variable because you can run the script easily from the working folder.
+It is recommended to add the installed folder to PATH environment variable because you can run the script easily from the working folders.
 The library files (in `taniclass` and `taniext`) are automatically found by the python interpreter as long as they are located in the folder of script files.

 If you have installed [git](https://git-scm.com/), you can clone from my [GitHub repository](https://github.com/takushim/tanitracer) by: